frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   - Whenever you defeat a creature, a user-configured effect is added to you.
   - Allows configuration of different effects on a per-hero basis.
   - To configure:
-    - Specify a Dictionary of [BoardPieceIds](../docs/SettingsReference.md#boardpieceids) and an effect.
+    - Specify a Dictionary of [BoardPieceIds](../docs/SettingsReference.md#boardpieceids) (must be Heroes and/or Cana) and an effect.

   ###### _Example JSON config for FreeBuffOnKill_